-Jim Harré, Chair of Judges, selected an independent panel of 16 wine experts to judge the wines entered into the competition by wineries from New Zealand and overseas.
-The New World Wine Awards are judged using the same internationally recognised 100-point system as other leading wine shows, which benchmarks entries against what a perfect wine should be like.
-This ensures the Top 50 Gold medal winners are the best example of their type and a Gold medal wine in the New World Wine Awards is held to the same standard as any other Gold medal wine.
+Jim Harré, Chair of Judges, selected an independent panel of 18 wine experts to judge the wines entered into the competition by wineries from New Zealand and overseas.
+All wines were blind tasted.
+This means the judges were never aware of any brands and never saw any bottles.
+They judged the wine in the glass on the day, knowing only the variety, vintage and country of origin.
+Each wine was assessed using the same internationally recognised 100-point system used at other leading wine shows, which benchmarks entries against what a perfect wine should be like.
+A Gold medal wine in these awards is a superb example of its type and you can hold it to the same expectations as a Gold medal wine from other respected awards.

 The integrity of the competition and robust procedures are maintained by Shona White, Chief Steward, who also ensures no judge tastes their own wine entered into the competition.

 For the first time in the competition’s history, judging was split into a series of smaller regional events hosted in New Zealand’s key wine regions.
 This change was designed to ensure the show could continue safely, and with the same renowned judging rigour, while also working within potential social distancing and travel restrictions.
 Hawke’s Bay, Marlborough and Central Otago each hosted a judging ‘hub’ where local judges, in panels of three, assessed wines produced in the surrounding areas.
 Judges at a fourth hub in Auckland also reviewed sparkling, emerging and overseas entries.